 Students with additional fellowship assistance within or outside the university are not provided with an automatic extension of assistance from the department beyond the sixth year.
 Extensions of assistance are awarded at the discretion of the DGS, the Department Head, and the Associate Head.

-Students in their 5th year of PhD study complete a Fifth Year Review in order to ensure that sufficient progress is being made towards the degree.
+Students and faculy complete an annual department review in order to ensure that students are making sufficient progress towards the degree.

 POLICIES AND REGULATIONS